DamianZaremba/toolforge-toolforge-deploy/README.md

 Otherwise, you can push the branch and manually create the merge request.

-## Deploying on Toolforge
+## Deploying on Toolsbeta and Toolforge

 We use a cookbook to deploy the components on this repository, that will clone this repository and deploy the component on the right cluster.
-The cookbooks is [`wmcs.toolforge.k8s.component.deploy`](https://gerrit.wikimedia.org/g/cloud/wmcs-cookbooks#installation%20cookbook):
+The cookbook is
+[`wmcs.toolforge.k8s.component.deploy`](https://gerrit.wikimedia.org/g/cloud/wmcs-cookbooks#installation%20cookbook):

 ```bash